WhatsApp is a messaging app for smartphones created in 2009 by two former Yahoo employees, Brian Acton and Jan Koum.

 - WhatsApp acquired by Facebook for $19 billion in 2014

 WhatsApp User Statistics

-At the last count (Q4 2017), WhatsApp could boast 1.5 billion monthly users over 180 countries.
-This crowns an extraordinary decade of relentless user growth for the app.
-Notably when the app was acquired by Facebook, it counted slightly under a third of these numbers – making the acquisition look a savvy one on the basis of user volume.
+The last officially-reported WhatsApp statistics ( dating back to Q4 2017) recorded 1.5 billion monthly users over 180 countries.
+This crowns an extraordinary decade of relentless user growth.
+Notably when the app was acquired by Facebook, it counted slightly under a third of these numbers – making the acquisition look a savvy one on the basis of how many people use WhatsApp .